Nestled amid the Blue Ridge and Appalachian Mountains, Lynchburg is a beautiful city with a commendable history.

 Explore the Poplar Forest

-He completely learned all of it by himself and solely designed the Poplar Forest, and for this reason, only- you should go and have a look!
+He learned all of it by himself and solely designed the Poplar Forest.

-The Poplar Forest even has its name registered on the National Historic Landmark and the detailed architecture is just amazing on another level.
-The man wanted this to be "the best dwelling house in the state.”
-And, it looks like he was successful in his mission too!
+Jefferson wanted it to be "the best dwelling house in the state"—and it looks like he was successful in his mission, too!

 Lynchburg has one of the most exciting histories among all the places in America.

-Do you like to get to know about that history in detail?
-Well, the Lynchburg Museum can help you with that for it is one of the best storytellers here in Lynchburg and has a nice way of showcasing its presentations and documents.
+It's one of the best storytellers in Lynchburg and has a nice way of showcasing its presentations and documents.

-Check out the gorgeous art at Maier Museum
+Check Out the Gorgeous Art at the Maier Museum

 The Maier Museum contains some of the best art displays in Lynchburg.